FinOps X 2026 · June 8-11 · San Diego

 • Software Engineer/DevOps Engineer

 Engineers often have insights into application architecture and resource consumption, which is crucial for FinOps optimization.
-DevOps engineers, in particular, are often close to the cloud infrastructure.
+DevOps engineers, in particular, are often close to more dynamic consumption-based infrastructures, which are harder to manage.
+Having more technical FinOps Practitioners enables them to develop automation and tools that make FinOps more effective.

 These roles have experience managing complex projects and budgets, which is transferable to FinOps initiatives.